From Parliament to Jail: vaguely defined laws as a tool to suppress freedoms in Iraq

 Future impacts

-With Al-Salami’s arrest, a new pattern of repression is being practiced, and it could evolve—unless opposed—to include the use of other legal articles such as 330 and 334-340 from the Penal Code, which are classified as misdemeanors, in addition to being crimes that breach honor, causing the MP to lose his membership if a judicial order is issued against him accordingly.
+With Al-Salami’s arrest, a new pattern of repression is being practiced.
+It could evolve—unless opposed—to include the use of other legal articles, such as 330 and 334-340 from the Penal Code, which are classified as misdemeanours, in addition to being crimes that breach honour, causing the MP to lose his membership if a judicial order is issued against him accordingly.

-In practice, parliamentary membership can be withdrawn from any MP accused of honor-breaching crimes, as happened with the former Parliament Speaker Mohammed al-Halbousi.
-With the current campaign to undermine rights and freedoms, it is likely that other deputies will be targeted and this legal tool will be used for political blackmail and neutralizing opponents, rather than as a means to achieve justice.
+Parliamentary membership can be withdrawn from any MP accused of honour-breaching crimes, as with former Parliament Speaker Mohammed al-Halbousi.
+With the current campaign to undermine rights and freedoms, other deputies will likely be targeted, and this legal tool will be used for political blackmail and neutralizing opponents rather than as a means to achieve justice.

 On the other hand, any parliamentary attempt to avert danger for the members of parliament cannot occur in isolation from stopping the oppression and restriction against other actors such as activists, civil society organizations, and various other segments of society.
-Rights and freedoms come as one package, and their segmentation or attempts to make them work for some groups or authorities and not others, will lead to more repression.
-The continued existence of red lines with buzzwords such as “insulting the authorities,” “gender,” and “misbehaved content” will negatively reflect on the MPs and reduce the scope of their work and their ability to hold authorities accountable, as well as affect the rest of society.
+Rights and freedoms come as one package, and their segmentation or attempts to make them work for some groups or authorities and not others will lead to more repression.
+The continued existence of red lines with buzzwords such as insulting the authorities, gender, and misbehaving content will negatively reflect on the MPs, reduce the scope of their work and ability to hold authorities accountable, and affect the rest of society.

 Deteriorating parliament